I have published a new book that is entitled

 "It's way cooler than our flyer, dad."

 "Damn right; she's got a lot more power.
-Twin disc, forty-seven lateral G's.
+Four disc, sixty-seven lateral G's.
 Very sexy!
 We could have done the trip in our own, but it's only got five seats.
 You couldn't bring as many friends.
 Also this baby has a life-raft which we should have really."
 His father opened the luggage hatch at the rear and showed his son a bright yellow box attached to the sidewall.

 "Why do we need that?"

 "In case we have a breakdown transatlantic."